 Some businesses that remained open offered incentives for consumers in order to remain afloat.
 Depression glass was often used as an enticement to attract customers.
 Movie theaters featured "glass night" when attendees received free glassware along with the show.
 Depression glass was offered along with the purchase of kitchen appliances.
 Some pieces were included in boxes of soap or oatmeal.

-Depression-era homemakers could find their favorite patterns at the 5 & 10 or Woolworth's for as little as five cents each.
+Depression-era homemakers could find their favorite patterns at the five-and-ten or Woolworth's for as little as five cents each.

 - Not all Depression glass is colored.
 Though clear pink and green have long been popular colors, other colors included amber, blue, amethyst, ruby red, and black.
 Many companies offered clear uncolored patterns usually referred to as "crystal" though they were not crystal per se.

 - Not all colored glass is Depression glass.
 If the glass was handmade or hand-finished, it is generally not Depression glass.

 - Elegant glass is sometimes included in the genre though many purists disagree.
 When the United States emerged from the Great Depression, new hand-finished glassware was sold at better department stores, though it had been produced for some time.
 Elegant glass usually shows an etched, highly polished design while Depression glass features slightly raised designs.

 - Carnival glass is iridescent hand-finished glass produced from 1900–1925.
 Most pieces are decorative rather than functional.
 However, the Normandie pattern offered by the Federal Glass Company from 1933–1940 did have an iridescent quality.

 - Just because it shows up on a Google image search does not mean it is Depression glass.
 This handy tool is a great place to browse pictures but images of other things may appear.
 Use the search to locate reliable pages.